On my journey to work, I pass a young chocolate Labrador Retriever who limps on her left front leg.

 - New therapies: These include emerging techniques such as stem cell therapy or platelet rich plasma, which show promise.

+Elbow dysplasia is a genetic condition.
 Ultimately, reducing the risk of elbow dysplasia lies in the hands of breeders working in cooperation with screening programs to eliminate the condition.

-Screening parents isn’t always possible with stray or adopted dogs.
-If you notice the symptoms of elbow dysplasia in your dog, check with your vet to determine what treatment is needed, if any.
+And if you notice the symptoms of elbow dysplasia in your dog, check with your vet to determine what treatment is needed, if any.